JChunX/a-website/blog/llm-chess-1.md

 ## An Agent is Born

 Starting from scratch, we create an `agent` and an `environment`.
 The agent is ChatGPT, and the environment is a chess simulator.
-We setup simple wrapper classese `OpenAILLM` and `ChessEnv` to interface with `openai` and `python-chess` respectively.
+We setup simple wrapper classes `OpenAILLM` and `ChessEnv` to interface with `openai` and `python-chess` respectively.

 Prior work (source: `r/AnarchyChess`) has shown that GPT is not particularly great at keeping track of piece or even making legal moves.
 So we prompt it with the availble moves using the engine.